confluentinc/live-labs/connectors-aws/redshift/README.md

 > Confluent offers 120+ pre-built [connectors](https://www.confluent.io/product/confluent-connectors/), enabling you to modernize your entire data architecture even faster.
 These connectors also provide you peace-of-mind with enterprise-grade security, reliability, compatibility, and support.

-This lab will be utilizing Datagen Source Connector, MySQL CDC Source Connecter,  and AWS S3 Sink fully-managed connectors.
+This lab will be utilizing Datagen Source Connector, MySQL CDC Source Connecter,  and AWS Redshift Sink fully-managed connectors.
 The on-demand version of the lab is available here.

 ---